 Reviews for Paroxetine to treat Anxiety

-Review by EmilioEstavas (taken for 1 to 2 years):
+Review by PanicednotManic (taken for 5 to 10 years):

 Paxil (paroxetine): My entire life since a young child I've been fighting post traumatic stress disorder, anxiety and depression.
 I didn't even know it until I was about 22.
 I was in a very bad car accident and it changed my life and worsened my anxiety.
 My panic attacks were so bad I'd be just sobbing and screaming and crying and freaking out in waves throughout the whole day.
 I finally sucked up my pride and admitted something was wrong and I needed to see a Doctor.
 I went and he immediately put me on 20 mg dose.
 It was great I did calm down quite a bit and when I'd have flashbacks it came without panic attacks.
 It's been a year and I've hit the poop-out.
 I was at 40mg 4 months ago and now I'm at 5mg and take Wellbutrin XL for this last month to regain my energy.
 ITS WORKING.